No. 3 Ohio State holds off No. 9 Indiana 42-35

 NO. 7 CINCINNATI 36, CENTRAL FLORIDA 33

 ORLANDO, Fla.
-(AP) — Desmond Ridder three two touchdown passes and ran for two scores and Cincinnati beat Central Florida to head into the release of the first College Football Playoff rankings unbeaten.
+(AP) — Desmond Ridder threw two touchdown passes and ran for two scores and Cincinnati beat Central Florida to head into the release of the first College Football Playoff rankings unbeaten.

 The Bearcats (8-0, 6-0 American) fell behind 14-3 in the first quarter against their toughest opponent yet, but grabbed the lead by halftime.
 Rider passed for 338 yards and ran for 57.